 Every person who would be affected by the court's decision in the class action is entitled to notice that the action has started.
 Although it usually is not possible to give every such individual personal notice, all persons who might be affected are entitled to the best notice possible.
 The court will order that the class representative, through his or her attorneys, make reasonable attempts to notify any unknown class members by general media such as television, an advertisement in a magazine or newspaper, or a posted flyer.
 The court will tailor the type of notice required to the particular facts of the case.

-Those people who are notified then have the opportunity to join in the action -- called "opting in" -- or to decide not participate as a member of the class -- that is, to "opt out."
+Those people who are notified then have the opportunity to join in the action -- called "opting in" -- or to decide not to participate as a member of the class -- that is, to "opt out."
 In some cases, individuals don't have the opportunity to opt out.
 That is, if the action been filed over particular injuries caused by a particular defendant, all people who are similarly situated are automatically in the class and must live with the outcome.

 Class action cases involve extensive research, even more than in the typical individual lawsuit.
 Your attorneys will work to gather evidence to prove that the defendant's product or conduct harmed the class.